Tyler Patmon: Dallas Cowboys

 After not being selected in the 2014 NFL draft, he received a tryout invitation by the Dallas Cowboys for rookie-minicamp where he performed well enough to be signed as an undrafted free agent on May 21.
 He made the team over former fourth round draft choice B. W. Webb.
 During training camp, Patmon was involved in a widely publicized altercation with wide receiver Dez Bryant on August 2, 2015.
 The scuffle drew national media attention after video of the incident was released, but both players downplayed the fight, calling it a result of intense competition.
 He debuted on September 7, against the San Francisco 49ers.

 As a rookie, he missed three games with knee and ankle injuries and was active for eleven.
 He was used in the nickel defense and his playing time increased during the team's final four games.
 On November 2, Patmon scored his first career touchdown against the Arizona Cardinals, after returning an interception off Carson Palmer 58 yards to the end zone.

 In 2015, he was named the team's nickel cornerback after having a strong training camp and Orlando Scandrick suffering a season ending knee injury.
 Patmon changed his number from 20 to 26.
 He was passed on the depth chart by Corey White in the fifth game of the season against the New England Patriots and was declared inactive for the next two weeks.
 He regained his role in the eighth game of the season against the Philadelphia Eagles, but was not able to make a noticeable difference in the team's defensive play.
 On December 15, he was waived to make room for cornerback Terrance Mitchell, finishing with 11 games played, 15 tackles and 6 passes defensed (at the time third on the team).
 The Cowboys offered him a chance to join their practice squad, but he decided to sign with a different team.

-Miami Dolphins (first stint)
+Miami Dolphins

 On December 17, 2015, Patmon was signed to the Miami Dolphins' practice squad.
-On December 26, he was promoted to the 53-man roster and appeared in 2 games during the season.
-On July 31, 2016, he was released.
+On December 26, he was promoted to the 53-man roster and appeared in two games during the season.
+On July 31, 2016, Patmon was released by the Dolphins.